EXECUTIVE SUMMARY :

 The electronic is based on a raspberry pi computer and some additional electronic components e.g. to control the motor which moves the book.
 The linear scan elements and the control electronics are taken from standard flad bed scanners.

 On our journey with that project we already presented prototypes which proved the feasibility of single aspects of the design such as page turning or scanning images.

 This presentations happened during maker faires in Hannover and Berlin, Germany.

-A number of videos are available on Youtube which show this presentations and further material....Read more »
+A number of videos are available on Youtube which show this presentations and further material.
+The links can be found...Read more »

 is that based on a design from google?
 I thought I've seen the design before on the hackaday blog.
 Great prototype:)